 The original location where the iron cross was found.

-For Muslims, atheists and humanists the cross is an offense since it is to them the stench of death.
-But to us who believe it is the symbol of redemption and new and eternal life in Christ.
+For Muslims the cross is an offense since it contradicts the Holy Quran.
+For them Jesus did not die on the ctoss but was directly translated to God.
+For atheists and humanists the cross is an offense since it is to them suggests we need a redeemer, and to them it is the stench of death.
+But to us who believe it is the symbol of redemption and new eternal life in Christ.
 If they were not pricked in their hearts when they see the cross they would not be offended.

 Christ died on the cross at Ground Zero.

 But the fools reject grace,

 The truth in The Cross at Ground Zero.

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 (St. John 3:16-17)

 An intermediate location for the cross

 The final place for the Iron cross near the 9/11 museum.